-3. A straddle bet sets a new minimum bring-in; it is not treated as a raise.

-4. All raises must be equal to or greater than the size of the previous bet or raise on that betting round, except for an all-in wager.
+- 1. The number of raises in any betting round is unlimited. - 2.
+All bets must be at least equal to the minimum bring-in, unless the player is going all-in.
+(A straddle bet sets a new minimum bring-in, and is not treated as a raise.) - 3.
+All raises must be equal to or greater than the size of the previous bet or raise on that betting round, except for an all-in wager.
 A player who has already acted and is not facing a fullsize wager may not subsequently raise an all-in bet that is less than the minimum bet (which is the amount of the minimum bring-in), or less than the full size of the last bet or raise.
 (The half-the-size rule for reopening the betting is for limit poker only.)
-5. "Completing the bet" is a limit poker wager type only, not allowed at big-bet poker.
-For example, if a player bets \$100 and the next player goes all-in for \$140, a player wishing to raise must make the total bet at least \$240 (unless going all-in).

-6. Multiple all-in wagers, each of an amount too small to qualify as a raise, still act as a raise and reopen the betting if the resulting wager size to a player qualifies as a raise.
 Example: Player A bets \$100 and Player B raises \$100 more, making the total bet \$200.
 If Player C goes all in for less than \$300 total (not a full \$100 raise), and Player A calls, then Player B has no option to raise again, because he wasn't fully raised.
 (Player A could have raised, because Player B raised.)